-H&M's corporate governance is governed by values, since it is based both on external regulations and on our values - which, in brief, can be described as a sound, simple, straightforward, cost-conscious, entrepreneurial corporate culture that focuses on teamwork, our belief in people and constant improvement.
+H&M's corporate governance is managed by values, since it is based both on external regulations as well as on our values - which, in brief, can be described as a sound, simple, straightforward, cost-conscious, entrepreneurial corporate culture that focuses on teamwork, our belief in people and constant improvement.
 Sustainability work is well integrated into every part of the business and forms a natural part of our employees' everyday life.

-Today, H&M is present in nearly 70 retail markets and around 20 production countries.
+Today, H&M is present in more than 70 retail markets and around 20 production markets.
 As a global company, it is of the utmost importance that we always act ethically, transparently and responsibly at every stage - from doing business with our suppliers to meeting with customers.
 Through good purchasing routines and close cooperation with our suppliers, our products should always be produced with the greatest possible consideration for people and the environment.
-Our risk management and internal control work ensure that we work purposefully in every part of the organisation, and the board of directors and auditing committee receive regular feedback from the organisation concerning how the internal control work is being conducted.
+Our risk management and internal control work ensure that we work purposefully in every part of the organisation.
+The board of directors and auditing committee receive regular feedback from the organisation concerning how the internal control work is being conducted.
 Every year a thorough review is carried out of the company's risks, both operational and financial, with well-defined action plans to minimise risk.
-A long-term risk analysis is also performed, to provide supporting documentation for long-term commercial decisions.
+The risk analysis also shows which risks are more long-term in nature, providing supporting documentation for long-term commercial decisions.

 Responsibility for management and control is shared between the shareholders, board, auditing committee and CEO.
-The board's work plan states how the work is to be distributed between the board, the auditing committee and the CEO, with the board having the ultimate responsibility for the company's organisation and administration and the CEO taking care of the ongoing management of the business, with regular feedback to the board.
+The board's work plan states how the work is to be distributed between the board, the auditing committee and the CEO, with the board having the ultimate responsibility for the company's organisation and administration and the CEO taking care of ongoing management of the business, with regular feedback to the board.

-The board of directors has seven members elected by the AGM, two employee representatives and two deputies for these.
-Overall, the board has 11 members - seven women and four men.
+The board of directors has eight members elected by the annual general meeting (AGM), two employee representatives and two deputies for these.
+Overall, the board has 12 members - eight women and four men.

-The composition of the board is characterised by breadth and diversity, and the various competencies of the board members complement each other well, providing experience within areas such as retailing, entrepreneurship, fashion, digitalisation, sustainability and communication which forms a good basis for valuable discussions with the CEO and management.
+The composition of the board exhibits breadth and diversity, with the board members' different areas of expertise complementing each other well.
+Their experience in areas such as retailing, entrepreneurship, fashion, digitalisation, Al, advanced analytics and automation, sustainability and communication forms a good basis for valuable discussions with the CEO and management.

 During the year the board held six board meetings, including a statutory meeting in conjunction with the AGM.
 As in previous years, there was a very high level of attendance by board members.
 The CEO, CFO and chief accountant also attend all the meetings.
 Generally, one or two functions/departments are invited to each meeting to give a status presentation concerning what their particular function is working on; for example, every six months the head of sustainability provides an update on the company's sustainability work, making reference to key indicators and targets.
 These presentations act as a complement to the CEO's status reports and provide opportunity for more in-depth discussions concerning specific areas of the operations.
-At each board meeting the chair of the auditing committee also gives an account of the matters addressed by the auditing committee at its most recent meeting within areas such as accounting, auditing, tax, internal control, risks, as well as various new regulations and legislation.
+At each board meeting the chair of the auditing committee also gives an account of the matters addressed by the auditing committee at its most recent meeting within areas such as accounting, auditing, tax, internal control and risk, as well as various new regulations and legislation.